Anti-Trans Legislation Harms Our Country’s Children

-Over 100 pieces of anti-trans legislation have been introduced to state legislatures across the country in 2021.
-These bills are part of the coordinated movement by conservative legislators to limit the rights of transgender[i] people at-large, and many of these discriminatory bills target transgender children specifically.
+Over the past three years, more than 400 bills targeting the trans community have been introduced across the United States.
+These bills are part of the coordinated movement by conservative legislators to limit the rights of all transgender[i]people, and many of these discriminatory bills target transgender children specifically.
 As an organization dedicated to protecting children, CHILD USA stands firmly against all policies and laws that restrict the rights and freedoms of transgender youth.
 We proudly support the right of transgender children to grow and develop in supportive environments that affirm their gender identities.

 What Are Some Examples of Anti-Trans Bills?

 Redefining child abuse to include gender-affirming healthcare is a disastrous policy that distracts from the real physical and sexual abuse of children.
 The best research finds that 1 in 5 girls and 1 in 13 boys will be sexually abused before they turn 18-years-old, and a 2012 report found that approximately 1/3 of the perpetrators of child sex abuse were family members of the victim.
-Rather than penalizing supportive parents of transgender children, legislators in Texas should focus on preventing child abuse and providing access to justice to the victims who have been denied justice due to the statute of limitations for child abuse.
+Rather than penalizing supportive parents of transgender children, legislators across the United States should focus on preventing child abuse and providing access to justice to the victims who have been denied justice due to the statute of limitations for child abuse.

 What Are the Harmful Effects of Anti-Trans Legislation?

 Through anti-trans legislation, lawmakers are using their power to further marginalize transgender children to the outskirts of society.
 A nationally representative sample from the Human Rights Campaign found that while 68% of all youth currently play on a sports team, only 14% of transgender boys and 12% of transgender girls currently play on a sports team.
 Laws banning or limiting transgender girls in sports will make this already small percentage even smaller.
-As such, trans youth will be unable to reap the benefits of sport for development, including “increased self-esteem and self-confidence, improved academic performance, stronger feelings of school-based social support, and broader community connectedness.”[iii]
-Benefits like these are extremely important, especially for a population that already faces heightened vulnerabilities and increased risk of harassment, rejection, victimization, and discrimination.
+As such, trans youth will be unable to reap the benefits of sport for development, including “increased self-esteem and self-confidence, improved academic performance, stronger feelings of school-based social support, and broader community connectedness.”[iii]Benefits like these are extremely important, especially for a population that already faces heightened vulnerabilities and increased risk of harassment, rejection, victimization, and discrimination.

 In addition to the societal rejection from being banned from aspects of public life., anti-trans legislation could contribute to the rejection that transgender children face in their home environments.
 If parents believe the transphobia rampant in these pieces of legislation, it could contribute to them denying their child’s transgender identity or to rejecting them entirely.
 Tragically, a Williams Institute survey of 138 youth homelessness human service agency providers found that family rejection was the primary reason for transgender youth homelessness in 90% of cases.